flitnetics/jaeger-objectstorage/README.md

-This is the repository that contains S3 plugin for Jaeger.
+This is the repository that contains object storage (S3/GCS/AzureBlob) plugin for Jaeger.

 ## About
-S3 storage support for Jaeger.
+S3, Google Cloud Storage(GCS) and Microsoft Azure Blob Storage object storage support for Jaeger.

-Google Cloud Storage (GCS), Microsoft Azure Blob Storage, Amazon DynamoDB and Google BigTable **may** work with some changes to configuration file.
+Amazon DynamoDB and Google BigTable for indexes **may** work with some changes to configuration file.
 Reports on testing on these storage backends is appreciated.

 ## Preresquities
 None.
 No longer needs my custom jaeger code.
 Just use the official ones.